Six-term Sen. Thad Cochran, R-Mississippi, holds off tea party challenger

-In a state dominated by Democrats, Brown will now be considered the favorite in the general election to succeed term-limited Democratic Gov. Martin O'Malley.
-Brown was backed by O'Malley, a potential 2016 Democratic presidential candidate, as well as former President Bill Clinton.
+In a state dominated by Democrats, Brown will now be considered the favorite to win the general election in the race to succeed term-limited Democratic Gov. Martin O’Malley.
+Brown was backed by O’Malley, a potential 2016 Democratic presidential candidate, as well as former President Bill Clinton.

 Brown will go on to face Republican Larry Hogan in the general election.